tobgu/qframe/README.md

 [![Build Status](https://travis-ci.org/tobgu/qframe.png)](https://travis-ci.org/tobgu/qframe) [![Go Report Card](https://goreportcard.com/badge/github.com/tobgu/qframe)](https://goreportcard.com/report/github.com/tobgu/qframe)

-QFrame is an immutable data frame.
+QFrame is an immutable data frame that support filtering, aggregation and data manipulation.
 Any operations on a QFrame results in a new QFrame, the original QFrame remains unchanged.
 This can be done fairly efficiently since much of the underlying data will be shared between the two frames.